 Under a set of unfortunate circumstances, on occasion physicians get personally named in medical malpractice lawsuits.
-When that happens it is such a serious event, that it keeps most physicians full of anguish, anxiety, conflict, and without a sense of who to turn to.
+When that happens it is such a serious event, that it keeps most physicians full of anguish, anxiety, conflict, and without a sense of who to turn to for clear guidance.
 The stress leads to sleepless nights, and that effects other areas of work and home life.
 They are often concerned about: What happens to the physician's reputation?
 What happens to their medical license?
 What happens with the national reporting databases?
 If they get past it, will their license be unblemished?
 Who pays for all the legal expenses in defending the lawsuit?

 When the lawsuit is filed, we help make sense out of the complaint that is filed at the courthouse.
 We help the physician understand what is about to happen.
 To understand the parties, who did what and what the plaintiff(s) is asking for the court to do.
 At this stage we make sure that the insurance policy triggers the "duty to defend" clause and we help choose the right insurance defense counsel.
 We also look for ways to get the physician out of the lawsuit right from the beginning.